A tutorial example of how to evaluate the Acoustic Signal Typing in a corpus

 Download the corpus .zip file from [To be announced] and extract it to a convenient location.
 Open TEVA and then click the Open button on the Main page.
 A file selection window will open.
 Navigate into the map you just downloaded and select the assigned table file.
 Then click Choose.
 The Main page now contains a display of an empty sound.

 You will notice that after opening the Table file, some settings of TEVA have changed.
 The display type has changed to Spectrogram, with a range from 0-2kHz.
-The Speaker button at the bottom left has changed to a blue Nxt button.
-When you click on the Nxt button, a file will be loaded.
+The Speaker button at the bottom left has changed to a blue Spk button.
+When you click on the Spk button, a file will be loaded.
 If you just started, this will be the first file ( in the window title).
 If you already have worked on this project, the next file without an AST label will be displayed.
-Every time the Nxt button is clicked, the next file will be loaded.
+Every time the Spk button is clicked, the next file will be loaded.

-If you ever have to go to a different file than the next in the list, click on the Settings button to go to the Configuration page and click the Serial button (which should change from red to black).
-After that change, the Speaker button will reappear on the Main page.
-Use this button to display the required file.
-To get back to the earlier state with the blue Nxt button, click again on the Settings button to go to the Configuration page and click the Serial button (which should change from black to red).
+If you ever have to go to a different file than the next in the list, click on the Settings button to go to the Configuration page and below the Selection header click the < Serial button for the previous item in the list or Individual for selecting any item in the list.
+After that change, the direction symbol will be reversed on the Main page or the original Speaker button will reappear on the Main page.
+Use this button to step to or display the required file.
+To get back to the earlier state with the blue Spk button, click again on the Settings button to go to the Configuration page and click the Serial > button (which should change from black to red).

 Use the Spectrogram (or another analysis display) to determine the Acoustic Signal Type.
 You can click inside the display to indicate a window of interest and use the Zoom&Select panel to navigate through the recording.
 Note that every (time) display will have a bar below it indicating the parts considered Voiced by Praat (www.praat.org) voicing detection (Pitch).